QMXTech/QMXStdLib/README.md

 ## Building

-> The source release for QMXStdLib may be downloaded from: 'https://git.qmxtech.com/open-source/qmxstdlib'.
+> The source release for QMXStdLib may be downloaded from the website link listed under 'Contacts and Support'.
 >
 > To build using CMake, use the following steps:
 >